Witnesses: Myanmar air attack kills 13, including 7 children

 The army’s takeover triggered mass nonviolent protests nationwide.
 The military and police responded with deadly force, resulting in the spread of armed resistance in the cities and countryside.
 Fighting has been especially fierce in Sagaing, where the military has launched several offensives, in some cases burning villages, which displaced more than half a million people, according to a report issued by UNICEF this month.

-School administrator Mar Mar said she was trying to get students to safe hiding places in ground floor classrooms when two of four Mi-35 helicopters hovering north of the village began attacking, firing machine guns and heavier weapons at the school, which is located in the compound of the village’s Buddhist monastery.
+School administrator Mar Mar said she was trying to get students to safe hiding places in ground-floor classrooms when two of four Mi-35 helicopters hovering north of the village began attacking, firing machine guns and heavier weapons at the school, which is in the compound of the village’s Buddhist monastery.

-Mar Mar works at the school with 20 volunteers who teach 240 students from kindergarten to Grade 8.
+Mar Mar works at the school with 20 volunteers who teach 240 students from kindergarten to eighth grade.
 She has been hiding in the village with her three children since fleeing for safety to avoid the government crackdown after participating last year in a civil disobedience movement against the military takeover.
 She uses the pseudonym Mar Mar to protect herself and relatives from the military.

 She said she had not expected trouble since the aircraft had been over the village before without any incident.